 DOC12.1.3 If the System Test proposed by the DNO or User connected to the DNO’s Distribution System will or may have an effect on the National Electricity Transmission System then the provisions of the Grid Code shall apply.

-DOC12.1.4 A System Test proposed by NGC under the Grid Code will be treated by the DNO as a System Test under this DOC 12 if it is considered by the DNO to have any effect on Users as defined in DOC 12.3.1.
+DOC12.1.4 A System Test proposed by NGESO under the Grid Code will be treated by the DNO as a System Test under this DOC 12 if it is considered by the DNO to have any effect on Users as defined in DOC 12.3.1.

 DOC12.2 Objectives